M311HAN/TechViews-plugin/README.md

 The TechViews plugin is a powerful tool designed for WordPress sites to track and dynamically display the top-viewed blog posts in a section called "Hot Right Now".
 This plugin refreshes every hour, offering visitors real-time insights into trending content.

-please visit the [screenshots folder](/screenshots/).
+Please visit the [screenshots folder](/screenshots/).
 This folder contains a variety of images showcasing different aspects and functionalities of the "Hot Right Now" feature as it appears on a live site.
 Explore this folder to see how the plugin will look and operate in various scenarios.

 ## Table of Contents